Extent of Protection

 Remedies

 The employer can incur liability under the Discrimination Act, to compensate the employee for discrimination due to non-objective differences in pay and benefits based upon gender.
-Furthermore, if someone is discriminated against by a provision in an individual contract or in a collective bargaining agreement in a manner that is prohibited under the Discrimination Act, the provision shall be modified or declared invalid upon the request of the discriminated person.
+Furthermore, if someone is discriminated against by a provision in an individual agreement or in a collective bargaining agreement in a manner that is prohibited under the Discrimination Act, the provision shall be modified or declared invalid upon the request of the discriminated person.

 In addition, the Equality Ombudsman supervises compliance with the Discrimination Act and may order an employer, inter alia, to provide information or to take measures deemed necessary for supervision and compliance with the pay equity legislation in the Discrimination Act.
 If such order is not complied with, the Equality Ombudsman can issue an order to fulfil the obligation subject to a financial penalty.